Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Details of self-consistent estimates in Section 3.1

 \end{enumerate}

-When applying this algorithm to our data, we estimated $\bQtilde_i = (\sqrt{n_{i,j}/\sigma_i},j=1,\ldots,J)$.
-A summary of the RV-coefficients between the results from the above algorithm and the truth is shown in Figure \ref{fast_check}.
-We also compared the results here with those from MCMC simulation in Figure \ref{fast_check}.
-The estimates of $\bS$ from MCMC simulation are always better than those given by this fast algorithm but both perform very well.
+We applied this algorithm to the simulated datasets generated for Figure 3(a) to estimate the normalized Gram matrix $\bS$.
+A summary of the RV-coefficients between the estimates from the above algorithm and the truth is shown in Figure \ref{fast_check}.
+We also compared the estimates from this algorithm with those from MCMC simulations in Figure \ref{fast_check}.
+The estimates of $\bS$ from MCMC simulation are always better than those given by the self-consistent algorithm but both perform very well.